simoneiudica/XGBoost-PUN-prediction/README.md

 ## 🎯 Project Overview

-This project implements a robust time series forecasting pipeline for Italian electricity prices, achieving 8.5 €/MWh MAE with 94.7% correlation across an 18-year backtesting period (2005-2023).
+This project implements a robust time series forecasting pipeline for Italian electricity prices, achieving 8.5 €/MWh MAE with 95.2% coefficient of determination across an 18-year backtesting period (2005-2023).

 ## 🏆 Key Results